zuozhenggh/learning-library/security-library/database/advanced/key-vault/key-vault.md

    ![](./images/okv-019.png " ")

 2. Now, view the contents of the Wallet in the database.
-You will now see rows in `v$encryption_wallet` for `OKV`
+You will now see rows in `V$ENCRYPTION_WALLET` for OKV

       ````
     <copy>./okv_view_wallet_in_db.sh</copy>